me-pankajmunde/DevChat-pw/ENV_SETUP.md

 1. Restart the development server
 2. Open the application
-3. Sign in with GitHub (if GitHub auth is enabled in Supabase)
+3. Sign in with GitHub
 4. Start using cloud sync features

 For more information on setting up Supabase, see [SUPABASE_SETUP.md](./SUPABASE_SETUP.md).